aperturerobotics/protobuf-project/README.md

 ## Support

-genproto is supported by Aperture Robotics, LLC.
+`protobuf-project` is supported by Aperture Robotics, LLC.

 Community contributions and discussion are welcomed!